How would you like a bigger brain?

 This study found that bilingual children performed much better than monolingual children on tasks using their working memory.
 (Working memory deals with the storage and processing of information over a short period of time.)
 The conclusion of the study was that knowledge of more than one language had contributed to their better working memory.

 If you think you would benefit from a better working memory in your education, or daily life, then learning a foreign language might be just what you need!

 But the benefits for your study skills don’t stop there!
 Speaking a second language helps you focus, and deal with distractions appropriately, according to a study in the journal Brain and Language.

 A bilingual person is accustomed to switching between different languages, deciding which is the appropriate language to use in a given situation (and which language should be avoided).
 This gives the brain plenty of practice in focusing and filtering information.

 Basically, a bilingual person will be better at concentrating on what they’re doing – such as studying, reading or writing – and block out any noise or distractions.

 Related to your attention span is your ability to multi-task.
-A study by the NIH discovered that because bilinguals have better working memories, can focus their attention, and can disregard distractions, they are able to switch between tasks quickly and easily (just as they are able to
+A study by the NIH discovered that because bilinguals have better working memories, can focus their attention, and can disregard distractions, they are able to switch between tasks quickly and easily (just as they are able to switch between languages).

 Speaking two languages, and switching between them, makes you better at multi-tasking in other tasks, too.